Psychotherapy & Coaching

 • Body-based grounding and resourcing — practices like breathwork, orienting, or gentle movement to help your nervous system settle and build internal safety

-• Bilateral stimulation — such as tapping or rhythmic movement, to support integration and regulation across brain and body
+• Bilateral activation — such as tapping or rhythmic movement, to support integration and regulation across brain and body

 • Creative expression — like non-dominant hand drawing or image-making, to access deeper parts of your story beyond words

-• Inner healing prayer (when invited) — gently welcoming Jesus into painful or fragmented places through presence-based, Spirit-led prayer
+• Inner healing prayer (when requested) — gently welcoming Jesus into painful or fragmented places through presence-based, Spirit-led prayer

 • Imaginative prayer and theological reflection — to help you reconnect spiritually and make meaning through the lens of your faith